boxcast/boxcast-sdk-js/README.md

 You will need to know your BoxCast account ID and corresponding channel IDs in order to properly utilize this library.
 Contact BoxCast developer support if you need assistance.

-## API Queries
+## Public API Queries

-Use the `api` object to query the BoxCast API for your account.
+Use the `api` object to query the BoxCast API in public scope.
 All methods return a promise.
 List responses contain both pagination information and resulting data.

+Notes:

-Note that certain types of authenticated broadcasts (tickted, etc) are not supported and must be viewed in the native boxcast.js player.
+ * Authenticated or restricted broadcasts (tickted, etc) are not supported and must be viewed in the native boxcast.js player.
+ * Your API credentials (client ID, secret) are not required to access these routes.

 ```javascript
 api.channels.list(account_id, {
     s: 'name', // sort by
     l: 20,     // page limit